aiacuone/7-headington-rd/README.md

 Todo:

 - Confirm if the garden waste bin goes out on recyling day []
-- Move TV to appliance section
-- Move thermostat to appliance section
-- Move router to appliance section
-- Move security cameras to appliance section
+- Move security cameras to appliance section []
-- Put the tabs at the top of the page
+- Confirm what thermostat model it is []
+- Change the tab to be primary color []

 \* Bugs
 Home page has a -Welcome at top []